juev/awesome-stars/README.md

 ## Go

+- [gcla/termshark](https://github.com/gcla/termshark) - A terminal UI for tshark, inspired by Wireshark
 - [Jeffail/tunny](https://github.com/Jeffail/tunny) - A goroutine pool for Go
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [nanovms/ops](https://github.com/nanovms/ops) - ops - build and run nanos unikernels